norisiodev/Kldr/readme.md

 ## How to build.

-1. Install the EDK II on the linux system.
+1. Install the EDK II on the linux or intel mac system.

 2. Change current directory to edk2.

 3. Set up the edk2 build environment.

-    Run following command with bash.
+    Run following command with bash or zsh.

     ``` sh
-    . edksetup.sh
+    source edksetup.sh
     ```